 In addition to the above the Accounts and Audit Regulations 2015 require a detailed disclosure of employees' remuneration for relevant police officers, those holding statutory office and other persons with a responsibility for management of the PCC.
-The officers listed in the following table are also included in the above banding disclosure note.
+Officers listed in the table below are also included in the above banding disclosure note.